ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 D:      5.911E+01 7.093E+01-> water depth i,j and i,j+1
 ```

-@minghang-li, just some suggestions.. just delete if you don't have time.
+@minghangli-uni's, just some suggestions.. just delete if you don't have time.

 ### How to plot the output of truncation log files

 ### How to change the parameters that